Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ## Step 5: mutating the database

-To modify any data in our GraphQL database we would need to create a mutation.
+To modify any data in our GraphQL database we need to create a mutation.
 In this step, we're going to build three mutations for creating, updating, and deleting data in our database.

 Below is the `CreateRestaurant` mutation, which we will add to the `schema.py` file: